 And here, we smoothly move to the fact that partnerships also allow you to share marketing experience, strategies, resources, and creatives, as well as workforce and talent.
 Since partner marketing implies a mutually beneficial business relationship, then mutual assistance is of no exception.

 We have already mentioned an example of resources the partnership with Amazon can offer.
 However, marketing relationships can involve so much more:

 These are far from all activities that you can share with your eCommerce partners.
+You could even share customer service agents, for example, and include international calling at a reduced fee for customers calling from other countries.
 More importantly, all of this can be very efficient and easily traceable.